BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Selection of complete genomes for schema creation

-For *Pseudomonas aeruginosa* select the option RefSeq from GenBank at https://www.ncbi.nlm.nih.gov/assembly.
-RefSeq corresponds to a comprehensive, non-redundant, well-annotated set of reference sequences.
+For *Pseudomonas aeruginosa* select the option RefSeq at https://www.ncbi.nlm.nih.gov/assembly.
+RefSeq (NCBI Reference Sequence database) corresponds to a comprehensive, non-redundant, well-annotated set of reference sequences.
 A set of 142 complete genomes sequences of *P. aeruginosa* were publicly available in RefSeq (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
-The list of all the complete genomes used to create the schema obtained from RefSeq can be found in the folder ```Complete_Genomes/Complete_Genomes.xlsx```.
+The list of all the complete genomes used to create the scheme can be found in the folder ```Complete_Genomes/Complete_Genomes.xlsx```.

-Multilocus sequence type (MLST) for the 142 complete genomes was determined using (https://github.com/sanger-pathogens/mlst_check) and the MLST schema for *P. aeruginosa* (www.pubmlst.org; downloaded September 2019).
-New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).
-The sequence type (STs) obtained for each of the 142 complete genomes using the sanger-pathogens/mlst_check can be found in the folder ```Complete_Genomes/Complete_Genomes.xlsx```.
+Multilocus sequence type (MLST) for the 142 complete genomes was determined using (https://github.com/sanger-pathogens/mlst_check) and the MLST schema for *P. aeruginosa* (www.pubmlst.org).
+New sequence types (STs) when necessary.
+The STs obtained for each of the 142 complete genomes using the sanger-pathogens/mlst_check can be found in the folder ```Complete_Genomes/Complete_Genomes.xlsx```.

-Among the 142 genomes, *Pseudomonas aeruginosa* PAO1 reference genome (GCF_000006765.1) was included so that the Prodigal algorithm could use it as reference to recognize coding sequences (CDs).
+Among the 142 genomes, *Pseudomonas aeruginosa* PAO1 reference genome (GCF_000006765.1) was used by Prodigal algorithm as reference to recognize coding sequences (CDs).
 Prodigal generated the PAO1.trn file at this step.

 **The PAO1 genome was then removed from further analysis**.